knutsa/chembalancer/README.md

 3. Run the chembalancer script.
 For example by running  `pipenv run python ./chembalancer.py`

 ## Details
 The script will parse input according to the following assumptions.
-The substances are listed using notations from the periodic table, the substances are separated by '+'-signs and the two sides of the reaction is separated by an '='-sign.
+The substances are listed using notations from the periodic table, the substances are separated by '+'-signs and the two sides of the reaction are separated by an '='-sign.

 Thereafter the problem is converted into a system of linear integer equations, which is solved by bringing it to [Smith Normal Form](https://en.wikipedia.org/wiki/Smith_normal_form).
 In general the solution to this system may not be unique.
 In the case of several linearly independant solutions an integer approach to the [Conflict Resolution Algorithm](https://www.semanticscholar.org/paper/Conflict-Resolution-Korovin-Tsiskaridze/c1b16de4d26b6efe97d195e7a85ac36377badba2) (CRA) is used to solve the set of inequalities required to find solutions with only positive coefficients.